Tutrox/redirect-server/README.md

 ### MongoDB

-The redirects will be saved to MongoDB to the **`redirects`** collection.
+The redirects should be saved to MongoDB to the **`redirects`** collection.
 Every entry looks like this:

 ```json
 {